Opened 8 years ago

 Wow!
 This is exactly what had in mind and did not dare suggest!
 If this can be done with a reasonable effort, it will be the final solution.
 I also agree with the choice of four significant tic label digits.

-comment:5 Changed 8 years ago by casella
+comment:5 by Francesco Casella, 8 years ago

 De gustibus non est disputandum (thou shalt not argue about tastes) :)